stock photo of oil serum

 The reason it's so important to understand that the term serum means different things to different brands is so you can spot hyped up marketing and not waste your money.

-What is an Oil Serum
+What is a Face Oil Serum?

-Simple face oils and oil serums, while similar, have distinct differences.
-Face oils primarily serve to moisturize and protect the skin, with their composition being just a blend of various carrier oils.
+Simple face oils primarily serve to moisturize and protect the skin, with their composition being just a blend of various carrier oils.
+Carrier oils are nourishing and wonderful, but they are passive when it comes to results.

 How Does an Oil Serum Differ from a Traditional Serum

-An oil serum differs from a traditional serum in its base composition.
 While traditional serums are water-based (and may or may not integrate oils with an emulsifier), oil serums are oils and do not contain water.

 Oil Serum Benefits